SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/Attributes.md

   The function value carries no context and uses the C calling convention.

 <!--
-  @convention(thin) is private, even though it doesn't have an underscore https://forums.swift.org/t/12087/6
+  Note: @convention(thin) is private, even though it doesn't have an underscore https://forums.swift.org/t/12087/6
 -->